5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ### Patching-in Kepler Drivers

-Apple removed Keppler support from macOS Monterey beta 7.
+Apple removed Kepler support from macOS Monterey beta 7.
 So users of NVIDIA GeForce Cards from the Kepler family need to patch them back in post-install using [**Geforce-Kepler-Patcher**](https://github.com/chris1111/Geforce-Kepler-patcher).
 If you require this patch, you can no longer boot with SIP enabled, so you have to disable it!
 </details>

 ## CPU Benchmark